Iswariya-LMNAs/LATP/README.md

 - **Username:** `administrator`
 - **Password:** `admin`

-Proceed with the Frappe setup process on both sites.
-Once completed, your local Host and Target LENS sites will be ready.
+Proceed with the Frappe setup wizard on both sites.
+Once completed, your local Host and Target LENS sites will be ready to use.

 ### Step 4: Configure Environment Variables